aditokmo/react-cli-setup/README.md

 ### Routing

-The CLI offers two powerful options: React Router and TanStack Router.
+The CLI offers two options: React Router and TanStack Router.

-- **React Router** is the industry standard that most developers are familiar with.
+- React Router is the industry standard that most developers are familiar with.
-- **TanStack Router** is included for those who want a fully type-safe routing experience with built-in data loading capabilities.
+- TanStack Router is included for those who want a fully type-safe routing experience with built-in data loading capabilities.
 Whichever you choose, the CLI doesn't just install the library it will generate a `routes/` directory system to help you easily separate your public pages from protected pages.

 ### Package Manager Detection